 We also have time set aside for Enrichment Experiences which include:

 - Two days in a KS2 setting (secondary trainees) or two days in an Early Years setting (primary trainees).

-- Two days in a KS5 setting (secondary trainees) or two days in a KS3 setting (primary trainees).
+- Two days in a KS5 setting (secondary trainees) or two days in a KS3 setting (secondary trainees).

-- Four days in other educational settings.
+- Two days in other educational settings.
 These might include visits to a Pupil Referral Unit, Special Needs schools/units, schools with specialisms, etc.

 PGCE in Primary and Secondary Education

 Trainees will complete Masters’ level work a PGCE in Primary and Secondary Education with Sheffield Hallam University.
 There will be four taught days by the university tutors and you will complete two modules during the year including reflection on pedagogical approaches and exploring professional development through collaborative enquiry.